0xMiya/Guides/Installation/systemd-boot.md

     <span style="color:crimson">Also if you have *not* mounted the esp to /mnt/boot, you may need to copy (cp -a, or maybe somehow tell mkinitcpio where to put the files) the images from /boot to /efi/EFI/arch/.
 (Like I already said, I haven't quite figured this out yet.
 Just mount it to /mnt/boot and your good).</span>

+	<span style="color:orange">Note:</span> Ryzen cpus are known for their issues with cstates.
+To prevent crashes, I recommend you adding 'processor.max_cstate=5' to the end of the last line.

+		options root=/dev/sda2 rw processor.max_cstate=5

     In the example above I specified the root partition using the name (/dev/sda2).
 You can use the UUID or PARTUUID instead:

 * Get the UUID/PARTUUID